-authentication
+- authentication

 - Method of authentication: either 'builtin' or 'apache'.
 See user authentication.

-db
+- · db

 - Name of database on system.

-dbtype
+- dbtype

 - Type of database: either 'isolates' or 'sequences'.

-description
+- · description

+- Description of database used throughout interface.

+- align_limit

+- Overrides the sequence export record alignment limit in the Sequence Export plugin.
+Default: '200'.

+· allele comments

-- Description of database used throughout interface. - align_limit - Overrides the sequence export record alignment limit in the Sequence Export plugin.
-Default: '200'. - allele_comments - Enable comments on allele sequences: either 'yes' or 'no', default 'no'. - This is not enabled by default to discourage the practice of adding isolate information to allele definitions (this sort of information belongs in an isolate database). - allele_flags - Enable flags to be set for alleles: either 'yes' or 'no', default 'no'. - curate_path_includes - Partial path of the bigscurate.pl script used to curate the database.
-See user authentication. - curate script - Relative web path to curation script.
+- Enable comments on allele sequences: either 'yes' or 'no', default 'no'. - This is not enabled by default to discourage the practice of adding isolate information to allele definitions (this sort of information belongs in an isolate database).

+• allele_flags

+- Enable flags to be set for alleles: either 'yes' or 'no', default 'no'.

+• curator_home

+URL of curator's index page, which can be relative or absolute.
+This will be used to add a link in the dropdown menu.

+• curate_path_includes

+- Partial path of the bigscurate.pl script used to curate the database.
+See user authentication.

+• curate_script

+- Relative web path to curation script.
 Default 'bigscurate.pl' (version 1.11+). - This is only needed if automated submissions are enabled.
-If bigscurate.pl is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl. - curators only - Set to 'yes' to prevent ordinary authenticated users having access to database configuration.
+If bigscurate.pl is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl.

+· curators only

+Set to 'yes' to prevent ordinary authenticated users having access to database configuration.
 This is only effective if read_access is set to 'authenticated_users'.
 This may be useful if you have different configurations for curation and querying with some data hidden in the configuration used by standard users.
-Default 'no'. - daily_rest_submissions_limit
+Default 'no'.

+• daily_pending_submissions

+Overrides the daily limit on pending submissions that a user can submit via the web submission system.
+Default: '15'.

+• daily_rest_submissions_limit

-Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
+- Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
 This is useful to prevent flooding of the submission system by aberrant scripts.
 Default: '100'.